zeroluck/docs/sources/articles/custom-attributes.md

 ## Register Attribute in the Gluu Server

 The Gluu Server needs to know which attributes are available.
 Each attribute that you want to make available must have a corresponding LDAP entry under `ou=attributes,o=<org-inum>,o=gluu`.
 If you browse your LDAP server after performing a Gluu Server base installation, you will see that many commonly used attributes are already there.
-When an LDAP entry exists for your attribute, it is considered to be "registered."
+When an LDAP entry exists for your attribute, it is considered to be "registered".

 There are two ways you can register an attribute.
 If you are an LDAP geek, you can just create an LDIF file with the correct information, and load it in the